-1) Lotion and hand sanitizer - Hospitals are well-stocked with sanitizer (""foam in, foam out,"" right?), but it doesn't ever hurt to carry extra for emergencies.
-It's not only important but necessary to disinfect frequently throughout the day, but all that alcohol really does a number on your skin.
-Dry, cracked hands can be distracting, so make sure to keep some quality unscented hand lotion in your bag for relief.
+Hospitals are well-stocked, but carrying extra for emergencies never hurts.
+It's not only important but necessary to disinfect frequently throughout the day; however, all that alcohol does a number on your skin.
+Dry, cracked hands can be distracting and painful, so keep some quality, unscented hand lotion in your bag for relief.

-3) Small notebook - At least half of a nurse's life is in taking notes, so make sure you have an extra notebook nearby for backup.
-Get one with a pen attached and you'll be all set.
+Nurses take countless notes throughout their days, so ensure you have an extra notebook nearby for backup.
+Get one with a pen attached, and you won't have to worry about losing it every five minutes!
 Now you can jot down anything from reminders to phone numbers and more.

-4) Sanitary items - There's no such thing as having too many pairs of gloves, in our opinion.
-Your nursing bag is a great place to stash extra gloves, cotton balls, masks, shoe covers, gauze, and anything else you might need at a moment's notice when rushing to assist on emergency surgery or unexpected trauma.
+There's no such thing as having too many pairs of gloves.
+Your nursing bag is a great place to stash extra gloves, cotton balls, masks, shoe covers, gauze, and anything else you might need at a moment's notice when rushing to assist with emergency surgery or unexpected trauma.

-5) Stethoscope - We know it's probably around your neck 95% of the time, but when it's not, it should probably be in your bag.
-You use it constantly, so be sure to keep it close!
+It's around your neck 95% of the time, but it should probably be in your bag when it's not.
+You use it constantly, so keep it close!

-6) Snacks and water - Shifts can get very long.
-Some days, you don't even get thirty seconds for a bathroom break, let alone making sure you're appropriately fed.
-Stock your bag with lots of easy-to-eat snacks that you can grab on the go and eat one-handed if necessary.
-Pick items that offer plenty of energy to keep you going, and make sure to stay hydrated!
+Shifts are long, and some days, you don't even get thirty seconds for a bathroom break, let alone ensuring you're adequately nourished.
+Stock your bag with easy-to-eat snacks you can grab on the go and eat one-handed if necessary.
+Pick items that will provide plenty of energy to keep you going and remember to stay hydrated!

 As you get a feel for the particular needs of your assignment, you'll probably want to add more items tailored to meet those needs.
-In the meantime, though, this is a solid list of items to keep on hand so you go in prepared.
-For more advice, keep following the blog!
+In the meantime, this is a solid list of items to keep on hand so you go in prepared.